edoardopieropan/hello_ros/README.md

 ### Try it

-You can try it by calling on a terminal
+You can try it by calling on a terminal <br >
 note: hello_ros is the package's name

 ```